Home

 Now take the preferred choice from above and apply the following:

-How much will you apply to your new home (how much will you have to use to qualify--interview mortgage lenders, financial planners, attorneys, tax accountants, Realtors and other professionals to determine this) $______________
+• How much will you apply to your new home (how much will you have to use to qualify-- interview mortgage lenders, financial planners, attorneys, tax accountants, Realtors and other professionals to determine this) Many people pay all cash for their retirement home. $______________

 Costs to move to another state:$__________________